sargeschultz11/Azure-Runbooks/Report-IntuneDeviceCompliance/README.md

 - When using Managed Identity, ensure that the Az.Accounts module is installed in your Azure Automation account
 - For hybrid worker scenarios, you may need to grant additional permissions for the managed identity
-- Follow the principle of least privilege and carefully assign only permissions required to execute your runbooks.
+- Follow the principle of least privilege and carefully assign only permissions required to execute your runbooks
-- System-assigned identities are automatically deleted when the resource is deleted, while user-assigned identities have independent lifecycles.
+- System-assigned identities are automatically deleted when the resource is deleted
-- Role assignments aren't automatically deleted when managed identities are deleted, so remember to clean up permissions when they're no longer needed